Tulane Home Tulane Shield logo linking to site home page

 Preparing to Study Abroad with a Medical Condition

-Most medical conditions are completely manageable while abroad and simply require a bit of preparation and planning so that they do not interfere with the student’s experience.
 If a student has a pre-existing medical condition, they should speak with their physician in order to develop a plan for their time abroad.
 Here is a list of questions to discuss with a health care provider prior to studying abroad:

 • How do you import prescription medication into the host country or identify the most suitable alternative that is available in the host country?